readytensor/rt_bin_class_simple_ann_pt_gpu/README.md

 - **`tests/`**: This directory contains all the tests for the project and associated resources and results.
   - **`integration_tests/`**: This directory contains the integration tests for the project.
 We cover four main workflows: data preprocessing, training, prediction, and inference service.
   - **`performance_tests/`**: This directory contains performance tests for the training and batch prediction workflows in the script `test_train_predict.py`.
 It also contains performance tests for the inference service workflow in the script `test_inference_apis.py`.
 Helper functions are defined in the script `performance_test_helpers.py`.
 Fixtures and other setup are contained in the script `conftest.py`.
-  - **`test_resources/`**: This folder contains various resources needed in the tests, such as trained model artifacts (including the preprocessing pipeline, target encoder, explainer, etc.).
-These resources are used in integration tests and performance tests.
   - **`test_results/`**: This folder contains the results for the performance tests.
 These are persisted to disk for later analysis.
   - **`unit_tests/`**: This folder contains all the unit tests for the project.
 It is further divided into subdirectories mirroring the structure of the `src` folder.
 Each subdirectory contains unit tests for the corresponding script in the `src` folder.
 - **`tmp/`**: This directory is used for storing temporary files which are not necessary to commit to the repository.